Aneesha0912/5326923_Aneesha_M_Cherugodu/README.md

 <hr>

-Uploaded all the screenshots of practiced and executed Linux commands to the Linux Programming folder
+Uploaded all the screenshots of practiced Linux commands to the Linux Programming folder

 <hr>